Tenfleques/eye-tracker/README.md

 On Windows branch, the device is any Tobii tracker that support the Core SDK.
 The device is connected and drivers installed.

-A callback function reads gaze records directly from the interface provided by the TobiiPro SDK

-The `main.py` feeds from this callback through the gaze_listener module and queues the top 10-100 gaze records.

-on impulse signal, the app finds the camera feed frame as well as the gaze record whose record time is closest to the time of signal

 ** Requirements **
 numpy